If you’re trying to build a successful blog then you know how hard it can be.

-Those looking for a side hustle though, want the exact opposite.
+However, those looking for a side hustle want the exact opposite.
 At least for the moment.

 They’re willing to add more stress to their life and work more hours, not less.
 Instead of a pay cut, they want more, and they’re willing to give up time with their family to get it.

 And the opposite is true.
-The Mom who would take a pay cut to work at home and be with her children is not motivated by more.
-At least not more than she needs to stay at home.
+The Mom who is willing to take a pay cut to work at home and be with her children is not motivated by more.
+At least, not more than she needs to stay at home.

-She might want a life of luxury and an exotic car eventually, but it’s not what she wants today.
+She might want a life of luxury one day, but it’s not what she wants today.

 This is why it’s important to know your audience.
-The only way you can help them is to understand their motivations and speak their language in a way that proves you know where they want to go and that you’re the best person to get them there.
+The only way you can help them is to understand their motivations and speak their language in a way that proves you know where they want to go.
+And that you’re the best person to take them there.

 Making Money With Your Blog Gets Easier When You Know This…

 Let’s jump back into your Uber driver role for a moment.
 Something magical happens when you drop your passenger off exactly where they want.

 How much easier is it to do that than to convince them they should go somewhere else?
 By comparison, it’s effortless.